icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

     <sub>Fig.4 - fixing the 3DMID to the soldering support.</sub>
 </p>

+1 fix the 3DMID to the soldering support with 1.6x6mm screw
 2. plug the soldering support on the base
 <p align="center">
     <img  src=    "../img/3dmid_plugged.png"
           width=  "500">